x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mobile-access/remote-wipe-on-mobile-phone.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 67ba838e-031d-4a98-b277-170683b6f520
 description: "Your users carry sensitive corporate information in their pockets every day.
 If one of them loses their mobile phone, your data can end up in the hands of another person.
-If one of your users loses their mobile phone, you can use the Exchange Administration Center (EAC) or the Exchange Management Shell to wipe their phone clean of all corporate and user information."
+If one of your users loses their mobile phone, you can use the Exchange admin center (EAC) or the Exchange Management Shell to wipe their phone clean of all corporate and user information."
 ---

 # Perform a remote wipe on a mobile phone

 Your users carry sensitive corporate information in their pockets every day.
 If one of them loses their mobile phone, your data can end up in the hands of another person.
-If one of your users loses their mobile phone, you can use the Exchange Administration Center (EAC) or the Exchange Management Shell to wipe their phone clean of all corporate and user information.
+If one of your users loses their mobile phone, you can use the Exchange admin center (EAC) or the Exchange Management Shell to wipe their phone clean of all corporate and user information.

 > [!NOTE]
 > This topic also provides instructions for how to use Microsoft Outlook Web App to perform a remote wipe on a phone.
 The user must be signed in to Outlook Web App to perform a remote wipe.